OykuA/Comp1832/README.md

+# Metro Visualization and ONS Fraud Data Analytics
+This repository contains two independent projects:

+Istanbul Metro Visualization (Python): A project to model and visualize Istanbul's metro network using the NetworkX library.
+ONS Fraud and Computer Misuse Analysis (R): A project for data transformation, basic statistics, analytics, and visualization using datasets from the Office for National Statistics (ONS).

-# Istanbul Metro Lines Visualization
+## Istanbul Metro Visualization (Python)
-This project visualizes Istanbul's metro network using Python and the NetworkX library.
-It models the metro lines as a graph, where stations are represented as nodes and connections between them as edges.
-Additionally, the project includes features such as calculating distances between stations and generating a geographical layout for the network.

-## Features
+### Features
-Graph Representation: Model metro stations and connections as a NetworkX graph.
+Graph Representation: Model Istanbul's metro stations and connections as a graph.
-Geographical Layout: Plot the metro network using station coordinates.
+Geographical Layout: Visualize metro lines using NetworkX layouts.
-Distance Calculation: Compute distances between stations.
+Distance Calculation: Calculate distances between stations in the network.
-Transfer Simulation: Identify transfer points between metro lines.
+Transfer Simulation: Identify and model transfer points between lines.

 ## Requirements
 Python 3.8 or higher
 NetworkX
 Matplotlib

+## ONS Fraud Data Analytics (R)
+This project focuses on exploring and analyzing the Office for National Statistics (ONS) fraud and computer misuse datasets.
+It includes:

+Data Transformation: Cleaning and reshaping raw ONS datasets.
+Basic Statistics: Summary statistics for key variables.
+Data Analytics: Insights into trends, correlations, and distributions.
+Visualizations: Charts and plots to visualize fraud patterns.

+## Requirements
+R 4.0 or higher
+tidyverse
+ggplot2
+dplyr